Random Feature Spiking Neural Networks: Mathematical Framework

 \subsection{Random Feature Spiking Neural Networks}

-The overall structure closely follows the \textit{SWIM} algorithm~\cite[Algorithm 1]{swim}.
-The main differences in the overall outline are that, in addition to weights and biases, temporal parameters have to be specified as the data is spatio-temporal, and the sampling consists of a two-step procedure, as the \name equivalents of the normalisation constants $s_1, s_2$ are instead computed from the data. \name does not depend on or assume a specific discretisation in time, so we will use the continuous version in the following.
+The key idea behind S-SWIM is to replace iterative gradient-based optimisation of the network parameters with drawing them from a probability distribution.
+We construct this distribution such that the resulting neurons maximally separate data points with very dissimilar target values.
+The sampled weights are rescaled to keep the membrane potentials in a reasonable range with respect to the spike threshold.
+The temporal parameters in the hidden layers are selected heuristically to integrate information from a diverse set of time-scales.
+Finally, the last layer's delays are found through correlation analysis, while the weights are solved for by constructing an appropriate least-squares problem.
+In the following, we will make these notions mathematically precise.\\ The overall structure closely follows the \textit{SWIM} algorithm~\cite[Algorithm 1]{swim}.
+The main differences in the overall outline are that, in addition to weights and biases, temporal parameters have to be specified, and a more involved weight construction is needed due to the data being spatio-temporal. \name does not depend on or assume a specific discretisation in time, so we will use the continuous version in the following.
 An outline of the major steps of the algorithm is presented in \alg{alg:sswim}.
-The individual substeps will be discussed in the following paragraphs, focusing on a compact representation of the algorithm, such that it could be implemented, with a brief motivation while deferring the detailed derivations to the Appendix.
+The individual substeps will be discussed in the following paragraphs, focusing on a compact representation of the algorithm, such that it could be implemented, with a brief motivation, while deferring the detailed derivations to the Appendix.